NIRCam Coronagraphic Imaging APT Template

 If this observation is of a science target, then use this field to associate it with an appropriate PSF reference observation (based on those that have been defined elsewhere in the observing proposal).

-For a survey of many targets, they may serve as PSF references for one another.
-In that case, the user may check this box and explain with additional text in the science justification section of a submitted proposal.
-The user must still select the science targets as PSF reference observations in the list above.
+In case the user does not need any PSF Reference Observations (e.g. for a survey of many targets, some of the science targets may serve as PSF references for one another), they must check this box and explain with additional text in the science justification section of a submitted proposal the absence of PSF Reference Observations in APT.